 Foods rich in Vitamin C: Broccoli, Brussels sprouts, cauliflower, grapefruit, guava, kiwi, mangoes, oranges, papaya, parsley, red & green peppers, and more.

 Foods rich in Vitamin D: Winter months make it harder to get the best source of vitamin D - sunlight.
 You can get also get it from cod liver oil, wild-caught salmon, mackerel, sardines, eggs.
 Vitamin D plays a major role in keeping you healthy.
 That's why it's important to check vitamin D levels so you can avoid a vitamin D deficiency.
 Be sure to ask your healthcare practitioner to check your vitamin D levels or contact us to learn how you can prevent vitamin D deficiency.

-The mucus membranes that line your nose and airways need moisture to function.
+The mucus membranes inside your nose and airways are part of your immune system's front line of defense.
+These membranes need moisture to function effectively.
 Drinking plenty of fluids - especially warm beverages - helps keep this first line of defense intact.

 Physical activity on a regular basis increases your immune system's ability to fight off illness.
 Exercise is often one of the first things we drop when life gets hectic, but it truly is a magic pill for your body, mind, and soul with regard to its benefits.
 If you feel you are coming down with a cold, then make sure you go easy and give your body a chance to rest.

 You don't need anyone to tell you how important sleep is to your overall health - you know how you feel after missing just one night of good sleep.
 Too little sleep and poor sleep are both linked with inflammation - a major contributor to poor physical and mental health.
 Sleep also plays a vital role in the ability of your immune system to effectively respond to infection.